 Show the interviewer that you will still get the job done even when you aren't excited about the task at hand.
 Think about a time when there was a work-related task that you did not want to do.
-Perhaps the dreaded file room needed to be purged of outdated files in order to make room for new files.
+Perhaps the dreaded file room needed to be purged of outdated files to make room for the new.

 Tell the interviewer what your task was, and explain why you were not excited about it.
-Be sure to tell the interviewer that even though you were not excited about the task, you made it happen in a timely manner knowing that it would help the organization as a whole.
+Be sure to tell the interviewer that even though you were not enthusiastic about the mission, you made it happen promptly knowing that it would help the organization as a whole.

-"I was once handed the task of cleaning out a huge supply closet.
-It had become a junk room full of random things that we never used.
-I did not want to do it, but I found the motivation to complete the task by focusing on how a more organized supply room would make everyone's life easier."
+"I am sometimes handed the task of cleaning out our huge supply closet.
+It had become a junk room full of random things that we never use.
+I rarely want to do it, but I found the motivation to complete the task by focusing on how a more organized supply room would make everyone's life easier."

-"I do not like filling out a CRM.
-I actually don't think any salesperson does.
-It's just not how we're built!
+"I do not always like filling out a CRM.
+I don't think any salesperson does.
 We like the call, the chase, the close.
-Taking time to pause and write out the details of our conversation, projections, and all that jazz is not something we like.
-It slows us down.
+Taking time to pause and write out the details of our conversation, projections, and all that jazz is not something we look forward to doing because it slows us down.
 However, it's a necessary step in the sales process.
 Not only does it ultimately help that sale go better when the CRM is filled out in full detail, but also it helps inform the next sales' close rate.
-It's an important tool in the sale and even if it takes slowing down and doing a seemingly monotonous task, it's a task that will help me as a salesperson and the organization as a whole."
+It's an essential tool in the sale, and even if it takes slowing down and doing a seemingly monotonous task, I understand its a task that will help me as a salesperson and the organization as a whole."

 "Report cards are never fun.
 I have over three hundred students, so it's an enormous task.
 I like to try to make them personalized since I know the parents appreciate the added effort.
 So, it becomes a rather large project.
 In any event, it has to get done, and I just make sure to break the reports up by class and complete one class per day.
 It's not a fancy process, but it works for me.
 I believe the extra effort is appreciated."